emc211/optane-kdb-report/README.md

 1b
 ```

+For this kind of sort we need to make a full copy of the data.
+When running the function defined in .m that copy is assigned to the file system backed memory saving a huge amount of DRAM memory allocation while sacrifcing a little speed as we write to appDirect instead of DRAM.
+One possible praticle use case of this could be running your end of day code like this to avoid a spike in DRAM usage.

-We did explore this functionality and some utility functions are available in mutil.q script to redefine functions and namespaces to allocate memory to file system back memory instead of DRAM but was deemed to be out of scope for this post.
+We did explore this functionality and some utility functions are available in mutil.q script to redefine functions and namespaces to allocate memory to file system back memory instead of DRAM but exploring uses of this further was deemed to be out of scope for this post.

+We do however have to be aware of it as if we arent defining code in the .m namespace then we will be constrained to the amount of DRAM we have.
+If we have more memory stored in appDirect that there is DRAM available and have queries that copies a lot of the data we could run out of DRAM.

+So if leaving an existing api/query code as is there will be an initial over head for pulling the data from appDirect instead of dram.
+After that once we cause kdb to assign data to new memory space it will get assigned in dram and everything from that point on should be as fast as it was in a dram rdb.

 ## Testing Framework